Salinity Management Measures

 The works completed through the Pike Floodplain Restoration Project involved construction of environmental regulators and associated infrastructure that is used to deliver environmental water to the floodplain.
 This will help improve the condition of the plants and trees by providing water for the environment more often.
 It will allow for more frequent managed floodplain watering events to occur and over time will help flush out the high levels of salt which have accumulated across the landscape over the past century.

 River regulation (controlling flow using locks and weirs) of the River Murray since the 1920s, vegetation clearance and irrigation development on the highland has caused naturally saline groundwater beneath the floodplains to rise.
 As a result, the root zone of vegetation is increasingly exposed to high salinity.

 The frequency and duration of floods, which previously leached salt away from the plant root zone, has also reduced.
 The combined effect is long-term salt accumulation in the floodplain soils, groundwater and surface water.

-Salinity on the Pike floodplain Will the salinity increase in the river during a floodplain watering event?
+Will the salinity increase in the river during a floodplain watering event?

 Over time we expect to see water quality improve in the Pike River and Mundic Creek waterways due to these works.
 Any watering event, whether natural or managed comes with the risk of changes in water quality.
 Modelling indicates that managed floodplain inundations will result in a temporary increase in salinity both during and after an event.
 The potential magnitude of any salinity spike will be determined and communicated to stakeholders prior to any inundation.
 Adaptive management will reduce the magnitude and/or duration of salinity spikes during an event.
 Repeated operation of the regulator to enable floodplain inundation will, over time, reduce the build-up of salt in the soil profile.